 Check cart numbers below through the City of Airdrie’s cart map.

 Prevent contents from sticking to the inside of your green cart by layering your cart with alternating wet and dry layers.
-To do this, place a layer of newspaper, leaves, or other dry compostable material then alternate layers with wet kitchen waste or grass clippings.
+To do this, place a layer of newspaper, leaves, or other dry compostable material, then alternate layers with wet kitchen waste or grass clippings.
 You can also use a shovel or stick to loosen material.
 It is the residents responsibility to ensure material is loose and able to come out of the cart.

 Break down boxes and don't over stuff your blue cart to ensure your recycling is able to fall out when emptied into the truck.